rohan-paul/Awesome-JavaScript-Interviews/README.md

 ## Most common React Interview Topics & Questions

-(along with explanations - Links are across this whole Repository)
+(Below Links are all within this Repository)

 - [Element-vs-Component-in-React](React/Element-vs-Component-in-React.md)
 - [What is a Prop - props-Absolute-Basics](React/props-Absolute-Basics.md)